pvn25/CategDupsRepo/README.md

 (3) *Synthetic Study.* Use Monte Carlo simulation studies to disentangle the impact with different variables impacting ML discretely and explain the phenomenon.

+The tech report for this work is availble [here](https://adalabucsd.github.io/papers/TR_2023_CategDedup.pdf).

 ## Environment Setup